Thejaswinik19/E-commerce_backend/README.md

 ## 📌 Working of the Project

-1️⃣ User Authentication
+## 1️⃣ User Authentication
-Signup: Users can register with name, email, and password.
+-Signup: Users can register with name, email, and password.
-Login: Users authenticate using email & password, receiving a JWT token for secure access.
+-Login: Users authenticate using email & password, receiving a JWT token for secure  access.
-Protected Routes: Users need authentication (JWT) to access certain routes, like order placement.
+-Protected Routes: Users need authentication (JWT) to access certain routes, like order placement.

-2️⃣ Product Management
+## 2️⃣ Product Management
-Get All Products: GET /api/products → Fetches all products.
+-Get All Products: GET /api/products → Fetches all products.
-Get Product by ID: GET /api/products/:id → Fetches details of a single product.
+-Get Product by ID: GET /api/products/:id → Fetches details of a single product.
-Admin CRUD Operations:
+-Admin CRUD Operations:
 -Add new products.
 -Update product details.
 -Delete products.

-3️⃣ Cart & Wishlist Functionality
+## 3️⃣ Cart & Wishlist Functionality
-Users can add products to the cart.
+-Users can add products to the cart.
-Update cart quantity or remove items.
+-Update cart quantity or remove items.
-Cart data is stored in MongoDB.
+-Cart data is stored in MongoDB.

-4️⃣ Order Processing
+## 4️⃣ Order Processing
-Place an Order: POST /api/orders → Users place an order with products from their cart.
+-Place an Order: POST /api/orders → Users place an order with products from their cart.
-View Orders: GET /api/orders → Users can view their past orders.
+-View Orders: GET /api/orders → Users can view their past orders.

 ## Tech Stack
 - Node.js